 Combigan Drug Interactions

-Combining reserpine with a beta blocker can increase the risk of serious side effects.
+Using Combigan with digoxin may cause a dangerously slow heart rate (bradycardia).
 You may need to be monitored very closely if you use these medications together.
-In some cases, Combigan and reserpine should not be combined.
+In some cases, Combigan and digoxin should not be combined.

 Combigan may decrease the effectiveness of injectable epinephrine for treating allergic reactions.
 If you have a serious allergy that may require treatment with epinephrine, Combigan might not be a good choice for you.